Still have a question? Visit our support page

 All of Quill's activities are free for educators and students to use with no hidden fees.
 There is no limit to the number of activities you can assign or the number of students you can invite.
 We also offer a premium service for in-depth reporting for educators, schools, and districts.
 You can learn more about Quill Premium here.

+Welcome to Quill!
 We have a getting started guide here.
+You can also email [email protected] with specific questions.

 Quill is a supplemental tool, and each activity takes 10-15 minutes.
 We recommend that students complete 2-3 activities a week over eight weeks in order to see an improvement in their writing.